 The Contractor shall use Earth Embankment Compaction Method A. Lifts shall be approximately 1 foot thick, but no greater than 2 feet thick.

-Where Fill placement is within Vegetation Preservation areas as shown on plans or directed by the Owner:
+Where Fill placement is within Vegetation Preservation areas and less than 3 feet deep, as shown on plans or directed by the Owner:

 To the extent practicable, care shall be taken to not cause damage to stems.